The Weather Company: History and operations

-The Weather Company started as the Weather Channel in 1980, and launched two years later.
+The Weather Company started as The Weather Channel in 1980, and launched two years later.
+That same year, the company developed the first version of its Pilotbrief product providing pilots with weather information for route planning.
 In 2012, the company created a broader holding company and replaced the word "Channel" with "Company" to better reflect their growing lineup of digital products.

 The Weather Company was previously owned by a consortium made up of the Blackstone Group, Bain Capital, and NBCUniversal.
 That consortium sold the Weather Company's product and technology assets to IBM on January 29, 2016, but retained possession of the Weather Channel cable network until March 2018, when it was sold to Entertainment Studios.
 As part of the 2016 spin-off, the consortium entered into a long-term licensing agreement with IBM for use of its weather data and "The Weather Channel" name and branding.
+As a result, while the Weather Company does not operate the Weather Channel television network, it owns the Weather Channel brand and continues to operate the Weather Channel app and web site weather.com and provide the weather data used on the Weather Channel television network.

+In 2019, The Weather Company launched its global high-resolution atmospheric forecasting system (GRAF).

-In August 2023, IBM agreed to sell the Weather Company to private equity firm Francisco Partners for an undisclosed sum.
+In August 2023, IBM agreed to sell the Weather Company and its assets (including the Weather Channel mobile app, weather.com, Weather Underground, and Storm Radar) to private equity firm Francisco Partners.

 In February 2024, Francisco Partners completed the acquisition of the Weather Company, which operates as a standalone company.
 The cost was disclosed as $1.1 billion, with $750 million in cash, $100 million deferred over seven years, and $250 million in contingent consideration.
+Also in 2024, The Weather Company signed a deal with Nvidia to create an AI weather forecasting tool.

+In March 2025, The Weather Company implemented the Joint Effort for Data Assimilation Integration (JEDI) in its global high-resolution atmospheric forecasting system (GRAF).)
+JEDI was developed at the Joint Center for Satellite Data Assimilation, a research center within the University Corporation for Atmospheric Research.
+In April 2025, the company introduced Maverick Dispatch, a cloud-based software tool for airline dispatchers to manage weather-related issues.
+In September 2025, The Weather Company released smart NOTAMs, which use AI to categorize and summarize aviation notices for pilots and dispatchers.